 Error message Explanation Failed to Connect or Failed to log in as user <username></username> Ensure that all relevant Exchange Services are started before initiating backup or restore jobs.
-These services include: • Microsoft Exchange Information Store • Microsoft Exchange System Attendant Microsoft Software Shadow Copy Provider (VSS backups) Volume Shadow Copy (VSS backups)-started automatically by Microsoft Software Shadow Copy Provider Failed to get Backup Components Ensure that Exchange Server databases are mounted.
+These services include: • Microsoft Exchange Information Store • Microsoft Exchange System Attendant • Microsoft Software Shadow Copy Provider (VSS backups) • Volume Shadow Copy (VSS backups)-started automatically by Microsoft Software Shadow Copy Provider Failed to get Backup Components Ensure that Exchange Server databases are mounted.
 No Suitable Media for Job This error occurs when multiple Mailbox Databases are backed up simultaneously by using parallel streams and the number of media drives is less than the number of Mailbox Databases.
 An error occurred.
 Please check that databases are dismounted.
 Even if a specific database has been dismounted, if the This database can be overwritten by a restore option is not selected on the Database tab of the Store Properties dialog box, this error occurs.
-Failed to add backup Method 1: record • Failed to write index of backup to the database These messages indicate that the selected data was backed up, but the job's index information was not properly Open the Manage Devices page, select the backup media, and click Scan .
+Failed to add backup record Method 1: Failed to write index of backup to the database These messages indicate that the selected data was backed up, but the job's index information was not properly added by NetVault Backup to its database.
+Without this index Open the Manage Devices page, select the backup media, and click Scan .
 NetVault Backup stores index information for backup jobs in two locations: in the NetVault Database and on the media targeted by the backup.
 When you scan the backup media, the index information is added to the NetVault Database.
 To verify that the information was added, open the Manage Job Definitions page, and locate the specific job.
-If you can run the job now, the scan process has corrected the problem. added by NetVault Backup to its Method 2: database.
-Without this index information, the data cannot be If the scan has failed, run the backup job again.
+If you can run the job now, the scan process has corrected the problem.
+Method 2: If the scan has failed, run the backup job again. information, the data cannot be , ·-··